ADP-Dynatrace/dt-appsec-powerup/README.md

 # Dynatrace AppSec Powerup
-Automated Security Reporting Tool for for Dynatrace Security
+Automated Security Reporting Utility for for Dynatrace Security

 ## Features
 Built with log4j in mind, the remediator provides the ability to: